‘The mortar hit my face’: Haysville Police investigating fireworks incident

-We have been telling you about fireworks sales, and how to stay safe when using them.
+HAYSVILLE, Kan.
+(KSNW) – KSN News has been telling you about fireworks sales and how to stay safe when using them.
 But for neighbors in Haysville, they say some early Fourth of July fun, turned dangerous, when a mortar firework burst in front of a group.

 In just seconds, a night of family fun, turned into a nightmare.